AaltoSciComp/python-debugging/index.rst

       pip install scipy

-   - Don't mix with apt or other system installers.
-They don't track each other.
+   - Don't mix pip with system installers.
+They don't track each others packages, but do install in the same place.

  - User level pip